olivierbJAVA/OC-DA_JAVA-P7-Poseidon/README.md

 You must fill these properties files with your own username and password.

 A dedicated database is created for each profile (with name : *PoseidonProfileName*) using the files : *schema-profileName.sql*.
-Databases are initialized with some data using the files : *data-profileName.sql*.
+Then databases are initialized with some data using the files : *data-profileName.sql*.
 These SQL scripts are automatically run by SpringBoot.

 >During installing, application running or tests launching you may have an issue (depending on your configuration) related to Time zone configuration.
 It is an issue due the configuration of MySQL server.
-To solve this issue, you can add the following line in the MySQL server configuration file (*my.ini* or *my.cfg*) that is in your MySQL directory :
+>To solve this issue, you can add the following line in the MySQL server configuration file (*my.ini* or *my.cfg*) that is in your MySQL directory :
-*default-time-zone='+02:00'*
+*default-time-zone='+02:00'*.
-This line must be added in the [mysqld] section of the configuration file and may be updated to your local timezone obviously.
+>This line must be added in the [mysqld] section of the configuration file and may be adapted to your own local timezone obviously.

 ### Application running